bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Yeah, so we want to be able to figure out whether or not we got paid without having a full node do all the work for us and without losing our privacy.
 That is essentially what we want.
-And one of the big components there that Shorst mentioned is BIP157, BIP158.
+And one of the big components there that Sjors mentioned is BIP157, BIP158.
 That is one component.
 But the first thing we need to answer, the scanning question is how do we get a Lite Client?
 How do we get a phone to figure out, to do basically the equivalent of scanning without outsourcing it to somebody else and losing all their privacy?